What Is Cybersecurity?

 - 63% of companies say their data was potentially compromised within the last 12 months.

 - Data breaches cost enterprises an average of $3.92 million.

 - $17,700 is lost every minute due to phishing attacks.

 - 60% of breaches involve vulnerabilities for which a patch is available but not applied.

 Unfortunately, the average business does not have the resources to effectively combat today’s sophisticated cyber threats and attacks.
 That’s where Ntiva comes in.

-Ntiva provides a wide range of advanced security solutions that can protect your business from unrelenting attacks, providing proactive protection around the clock.
+Ntiva provides a wide range of Managed IT Services, including advanced security solutions that can protect your business from unrelenting attacks around the clock.

 Reach out to us and set up an exploratory call to see how we can protect your business!

 At Ntiva, we build affordable, comprehensive cybersecurity solutions for businesses of all sizes, in any environment.
 Our in-house team of cybersecurity experts protect your data, make sure you meet compliance requirements, and give you confidence your business is safeguarded.

 A cybersecurity risk assessment provides your business with an in-depth look at your current security posture.
 We identify all of your assets that could be affected by an attack, understand the risks associated with each element, help you define what needs the most protection, and then provide a customized road map with short- and long-term milestones.